 The Quad partnership among the United States, India, Australia and Japan is committed to defending democracy and advancing prosperity in the Indo-Pacific region.

-President Biden participated in the Quad’s first leaders meeting on March 12, along with his counterparts: Prime Minister Yoshihide Suga of Japan, Prime Minister Narendra Modi of India and Prime Minister Scott Morrison of Australia.
+President Biden participated in the Quad’s first leaders meeting on March 12, 2021, along with his counterparts: then-Prime Minister Yoshihide Suga of Japan, Prime Minister Narendra Modi of India and Prime Minister Scott Morrison of Australia.

 The Quad grew out of the four democracies’ humanitarian efforts in response to the 2004 earthquake and tsunami in the Indian Ocean.